AminaB/devops/full_devops/note.md

 aws :
- certificate the domain name which I bought in godaddy in aws certificate manger service
+ certificate the domain name which I bought in godaddy in aws certificate manager service
 - Fully qualified domain name = *.barryit.xyz
 - add record to godaday dns by adding cname and cname value of certificate
 - iam user alias : aminainfo